angelalonso/robot/docs/002_Raspberry.md

 ```

 # Challenges
-- The documentation has not been tested.
+- The documentation has not been fully tested.
 - The process could use automation.